LeilaVazquez/LeilaVazquez/README.md

- 👋 Hi there !
- It's me Leila :)
+👋 Hello everyone!
+I'm Leila :)

-In this profile you'll find my study projects.
+In this profile you'll find my student projects.
 I'm currently working with C++, C#, HTML, CSS and JS.

 You can contact me via email: leilavazquez7021@gmail.com

-Bye ! 👋
+Bye bye! 👋

 <!---
 LeilaVazquez/LeilaVazquez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.